 Here are a few great suggestions for twists and additions to this red crab sauce for pasta recipe:

-If you like this dish, try these seafood pastas: Shrimp Scampi Pasta, Bucatini with Tuna Ragu, and Spicy Calamari Sauce.
+If you like this dish, try these other seafood recipes: Shrimp Scampi Pasta, Bucatini with Tuna Ragu, Spicy Calamari Sauce and Crab and Mushroom Soup.

 What to Serve with Red Crab Pasta Sauce